-TOEFL ® Registrations 2024
+TOEFL ® Registrations 2025

-The CTET qualification criteria 2025 takes into account a candidate’s nationality, academic qualifications, percentage of marks secured in academics and other details.
+The CTET eligibility criteria 2025 takes into account a candidate’s nationality, academic qualifications, percentage of marks secured in academics and other details.
 Candidates meeting the eligibility criteria will be eligible fill out the CTET 2025 application form.
 The CTET exam is held twice annually.
 For more details regarding the CTET eligibility criteria 2025, candidates can consult the material below.

 Exam Name | Central Teacher Eligibility Test 2025 |